json-schema-org/website/pages/blog/posts/oracle-case-study.md

 from posts p;
 ```

-Remark: we use the item method `timestamp()` in the last statement above because otherwise the SQL dot notation would return a SQL `JSON` (by default in 23ai) on which we cannot apply an interval operation.
+> We use the item method `timestamp()` in the last statement above because otherwise the SQL dot notation would return a SQL `JSON` (by default in 23ai) on which we cannot apply an interval operation.
 However, because the value is already stored as `TIMESTAMP` inside the binary JSON format, there will be *no conversion* from `JSON` to `timestamp` here.

 Last but not least, by enabling type casting, native SQL data type checks are also performed ensuring 100% fidelity between stored binary values in the encoded JSON and SQL data types.
 As a result, we can store not just the standard JSON data types but also the SQL data types inside the encoded binary JSON such as `NUMBER`, `DATE`, `TIMESTAMP`, `TIMESTAMP WITH TIME ZONE`, `INTERVAL`, `RAW`, `VECTOR`, etc.